abpframework/abp/docs/en/Modules/Database-Tables.md

 ### IdentityServerClientScopes

- This table can be used to store information about scopes of a client, including the scope and client id.
+ This table can store information about the scopes of a client, including the scope and client id.

 #### Foreign Keys